 St Martin's is one of the seven churches of the Uffington Group of Churches (which covers the seven parishes in the triangle between Stamford, Market Deeping and Bourne, in the South West corner of Lincolnshire).
 The other parishes are St Margaret, Braceborough; St Thomas of Canterbury, Greatford; St Lawrence, Tallington; St Michael and All Angels, Uffington; St Andrew, West Deeping; St Faith, Wilsthorpe.

-All churches of the Uffington group are open from 10am to 4pm - Should you wish to use St Martin's and find it closed for any reason, please contact Fr Aran or Tricia and we will find a way to meet your needs.
+All churches of the Uffington group are open from 10am to 4pm, often later - Should you wish to use St Martin's and find it closed for any reason, please contact Fr Aran or Tricia and we will find a way to meet your needs.

 The Rector of the Uffington Group, Fr Aran Beesley may be contacted on 07590 055905 or email: [email protected] especially for Baptism enquiries and visiting those who are ill.